whiskey drink in speakeasy

 Its inconspicuous location, tucked away in an alley with a hidden door, adds to its allure.

+Hungry?
 Jim’s Alley Bar is a celebration of simple, yet exceptional food.
-The menu features hefty sandwiches that have quickly become a favorite of Kansas Citiians.
+The menu features hefty sandwiches that have quickly become a favorite of Kansas Citians, particularly their delicious reuben.
 And don’t pass on the $3 classic beers.

-At Jim’s, you can gather your friends for lively conversation and a game of shuffleboard.
-This inconspicuous neighborhood bar has become a fixture in Kansas City.
+At Jim’s, you can grab a drink and gather your friends for lively conversation and a game of shuffleboard.
+This inconspicuous neighborhood bar has become a fixture in the KC Crossroads.

 3. Swordfish Tom’s